AdiZuarets/Stock-recommendation-platform/README.md

 ## 🧠 Notes

-- AI assistance (GPT) was used in development.
-Prompt history will be shared separately by email.
+- The database file `companies_stocks.db` is excluded from Git tracking via `.gitignore`.
-- Ensure `companies_stocks.db` is excluded from Git tracking using `.gitignore`.
+- This app is designed to run **completely locally** — no cloud or third-party storage involved.